-Tropical storm Nana nears formation in Caribbean as Atlantic hurricane season stays unusually active
+Tropical Storm Nana forms in Caribbean, could make landfall as hurricane in Belize

-The storm was designated a “potential tropical cyclone” on Tuesday morning, allowing the National Hurricane Center to issue tropical storm watches for northern Honduras and the offshore Roatan Islands.
+The storm ramped up quickly and organized Tuesday morning, prompting the National Hurricane Center to issue tropical storm watches for Belize, northern Honduras and the offshore Roatan Islands.

-Another storm lurks just off the Mid-Atlantic coast but is poised to drift harmlessly out to sea.
+Another system lurks just off the Mid-Atlantic coast but is poised to drift harmlessly out to sea.
 In addition, a third tropical wave exiting the coast of Africa may develop next week.

 This Atlantic hurricane season has already broken records, including the earliest-forming C, E, F, G, H, I, J, K, L, M and now N storms.
 The season has edged out 2005′s assembly-line rate of tropical storms and hurricanes, with a typical season’s worth of systems brewing before the season’s usual halfway mark.
 In terms of a metric that tracks the energy output of tropical storms and hurricanes, this season is running about 47 percent above average.